danalstadt/leadlander-slack/README.md

 # leadlander-slack

 Integrates LeadLander leads with Slack via incoming email.
-Receives incoming email messages with [Mailin](https://github.com/Flolagale/mailin).
+Receives and parses incoming email messages with [Mailin](https://github.com/Flolagale/mailin), as LeadLander has no feeds/webhooks/etc that can be used directly.
+See Mailin's docs for more information about getting that configured.

 ## Installation